Jeremyyiu/LocationGeofencing/README.md

 The Android app is pretty much feature complete, but definitely needs to be modernized before it can be used standalone or even with the [https://my.locative.io](https://my.locative.io) backend.

+## Fabric / Crashlytics

+As a developers create a fabric.properties file and include your own Fabric apiKey and apiSecret!

 ## License

 The MIT License (MIT)